How to Lead an Engaging Team Meeting

 Thinking Outside the Box: Play as a Cohesion Driver

-Let’s take a concrete example: a major sporting event is approaching, like the Olympics.
+Let’s take a concrete case: a major sporting event is approaching, like the Olympics.
 Launch an internal prediction contest.
 Imagine the scene: you start your Monday morning meeting not with last week's figures, but by displaying the ranking of the best predictors.

-Beyond occasional facilitation, it’s an excellent way to strengthen team cohesion in the long term, with minimal effort.
+Beyond the occasional facilitation, it’s an excellent way to strengthen team cohesion in the long term, with minimal effort.

 From Discussion to Action: Post-Meeting Follow-Up

 The meeting is over, and everyone returns to their posts.
 This is precisely when the real work begins.
-To prevent good ideas and decisions from getting lost, a solid follow-up plan is necessary.
+To prevent good ideas and decisions from getting lost, a solid follow-up plan is essential.
 And this starts with knowing how to create impactful meeting minutes.

 No one has time to read a long report.
 What your team needs is an ultra-clear, visual summary focused on action.
 It should answer three simple questions for each item:

-- What?
+• What?
 What decisions were made?

-- Who?
+• Who?
 Who is the lead person on this topic?

-- When?
+• When?
 What is the deadline for delivery?

 This simplicity is your best weapon against inefficiency.
 It is estimated that 71% of meetings are deemed unproductive, which represents a colossal cost for companies.
-To get an idea, these statistics on meetingitis are quite telling.
+To get an idea, these figures on meetingitis are quite telling.

 Follow-up is the most often neglected step, yet this is where the magic happens.
 Tools like Trello or Asana are perfect for this: they make tasks visible to everyone, hold leads accountable, and establish a true culture of results.